egorFiNE/node-graylog/README.md

 You can set <code>GLOBAL.graylogSequence</code> to a integer non-zero value (set it to 1) to have an auto-incremented <code>_graylogSequence</code> field sent to graylog with each log entry.
 Due to the fact that UDP packets are not guaranteed to be received in the same order as sent, you might need a sequence number to recover the course of events.

+You can set <code>GLOBAL.graylogChunkSize</code> to the maximum allowed bytes for a single UDP packet.
+Log messages higher than that will be sent in chunked encoding.

 ## Example

 See <code>sayHello.js</code>.